-Domestic long distance telephone services.
-Our domestic long distance telephone revenues decreased by 12.9% from NT\$6.6 billion in 2010 to NT\$5.8 billion (US\$0.2 billion) in 2011.
-This decrease was mainly due to a decrease in traffic volume from 3.4 billion minutes in 2010 to 3.2 billion minutes in 2011.
-The decrease in traffic volume was primarily due to the continued traffic migration from fixed line services to mobile services and VoIP.
+Local telephone services.
+Our local telephone revenues decreased from NT\$41.7 billion in 2011 to NT\$40.2 billion (US\$1.4 billion) in 2012.
+This reflects a 7.7% decline in traffic volume from 15.6 billion minutes in 2011 to 14.4 billion minutes in 2012.
+The decline in traffic volume was primarily due to the traffic migration from fixed-line services to mobile and internet telephone services.
+We expect this trend to continue as broadband and mobile services become more widely adopted in Taiwan.